 Well, I had one more question.

-I have had two different doctors recon recommend to me not to get the vaccine because they're thinking I still have some natural immunity to COVID.
+I have had two different doctors recommend to me not to get the vaccine because they're thinking I still have some natural immunity to COVID.

-So, you know, my question is what do I do?
+So, you know, my question is, what do I do?

 The Cleveland Clinic said if you have natural immunity, you don't need any vaccine.

-Am I wrong, Dr. Fareed?
+Am I wrong, Dr. Farid?

 No, no, you're absolutely right.